 coupons (link below)

-** I got my larger mailboxes at JoAnn Fabrics last year (currently on sale for under $4 but in limited supply, in store only), but Target has the smaller versions in their Dollar Spot section.
+** I got my larger metal mailboxes at JoAnn Fabrics last year; some stores have them, so check your area.
+I did find these wooden ones online.
+Target has the smaller versions in their Dollar Spot section.
 Amazon also has the smaller versions available.
+They also have a set of three that are already decorated for Valentine’s Day.
 Hobby Lobby has 7×5″ plain cardboard mailboxes you can decorate or paint.
 If you can’t find mailboxes, you could use a hanging mail bag instead.
-These adorable heart-shaped “chairbackers” are from Pottery Barn Kids.
 If you’re a DIY-er, have fun making your own out of felt like the crafty gals from the Sheek Shindigs blog and The Crafting Chicks.

 Click here for the printable PDF version of the Valentine Crossword from Teacher’s Friend Publications, Inc.